-- (1) The Board shall - - (a) at the request of the Minister, make recommendations on wages of workers on an occupational basis; and - (b) make recommendations for the review of the wages every 5 years. - (2) Where the Minister considers that there is no mechanism for the regulation of conditions of employment in an industry or a sector of activity, by collective agreements or otherwise, the Minister may refer the matter to the Board. - (3) Without prejudice to subsection (2), the Minister may, on request made by a joint consultative or negotiating body composed of representatives of a substantial number of workers and of employers in an industry not covered by a collective agreement, refer any matter concerning conditions of employment related to that industry to the Board.
+(1) Where the Minister is satisfied that no arrangements exist in an industry for the effective regulation of wages and conditions of employment by collective agreements or otherwise, he may refer that matter to the Board.

+(2) Without prejudice to subsection (1), the Minister may, on request made by a joint consultative or negotiating body composed of representatives of a substantial number of workers and of employers in an industry not covered by a collective agreement, refer any matter concerning minimum remuneration and conditions of employment in that industry to the Board.